-Religious land use and zoning expert Daniel P. Dalton and the attorneys of Dalton & Tomich, PLC will defend your church’s right to grow and to worship freely so your congregation can thrive.Connect with Dan today.
+The experienced religious land use and zoning attorneys of Dalton & Tomich, PLC will defend your church’s right to grow and to worship freely so your congregation can thrive.Connect with a RLUIPA attorney today.

 RLUIPA is the great equalizer in land use and zoning law.
 The law provides that local governments cannot discriminate against religious uses in the context of zoning.
 If secular uses are permitted in a zone, religious uses must also be permitted.
 Further, local governments may not exclude religious uses from their boundaries and cannot use zoning to unreasonably limit them.
 Further, if the zoning is applied in a manner that substantially burdens the exercise of religion, a court will exclude the same.
 The law is the congressional response to local governments excluding religious uses from their boundaries.
 For more about RLUIPA, including our "What is RLUIPA?" video, click here.

 There are many other claims that can be raised to support a local ministry in a land use dispute.
 The claims may arise under the First Amendment Free Exercise Clause, the Free Speech or Assembly Clauses, or the Fourteenth Amendment Equal Protection clause.
 There are other federal statutes to look at as well, depending on the facts of your case.
 For example, there is the Fair Housing Act, the Americans with Disability Act and many states have their own constitutional and statutory provisions to examine.
 We evaluate each claim independently to determine what is the best strategy in moving forward on a claim to give you the best chance of succeeding at trial.